-CEO Tiffany Carr’s extraordinary income shouldn’t come as a surprise because in back in 2009, the coalition’s Form 990 IRS filings show that she drew a salary of $316,104, plus $36,158 in benefits.
+CEO Tiffany Carr’s extraordinary income shouldn’t come as a surprise because back in 2009, the coalition’s Form 990 IRS filings showed that she drew a salary of $316,104, plus $36,158 in benefits.

 The FCADV’s board of directors decided and approve the executive salaries.
 The board is comprised of current and former executive directors of domestic violence organizations who rely on FCADV for funding.

-Tiffany Carr’s salary isn’t the only problem.
+Tiffany Carr’s salary wasn’t the only problem.
 Across the board, problems were found with the way the funds were distributed and the way records were kept by everyone working at FCADV.
 To this day, none of them were held accountable.